Bude-Light: Houses of Parliament

 Despite his pioneering work in Parliament, however, responsibility for lighting the rebuilt Palace of Westminster was instead divided (for an experimental period) between arch-rivals Sir Charles Barry and Dr David Reid; both their systems proved unsatisfactory, however, and in 1853 Gurney's system was installed.
-It effectiveness was proved, to the satisfaction of both the Lords and the Commons, and the following year Gurney was placed in sole charge, not only of the lighting but also of heating and ventilating the entire building.
+Its effectiveness was proved, to the satisfaction of both the Lords and the Commons, and the following year Gurney was placed in sole charge, not only of the lighting but also of heating and ventilating the entire building.
 His Bude-Light system stayed in use in the Houses of Parliament for over 50 years.

 Trafalgar Square

 Four Bude Lights, with octagonal glass lanterns, were installed in Trafalgar Square in London in around 1845.
 They were at some point converted to electricity, and are still in use.
 Two, across from the National Gallery, are on tall cast bronze columns, and two, in the south-west and south-east corners of the square, on short cast bronze columns on top of wider granite columns.
 They were made by Messrs.
 Stevens and Son, of the Darlington Works, Southwark, to designs by Charles Barry.